helloitsjoe/mbta-client/README.md

 ### Fetch functions (return a promise):

-These map to the endpoints listed at https://api-v3.mbta.com/docs/swagger/index.html. `options` for each function maps to the filters listed on that page. `options` that accept multiple values can be provided as an array or comma separated string.
+These map to the endpoints listed at https://api-v3.mbta.com/docs/swagger/index.html.
+They return a promise that resolves to an MBTA response object. `options` for each function maps to the filters listed on that page. `options` that accept multiple values can be provided as an array or comma separated string.
 ```ts
 mbta.fetchStops(options);
 mbta.fetchTrips(options);